 In reliance on God’s provision, Messenger Films will seek individual donations and foundation grants to make up the total amount required.
 Messenger Films is a 501(c)(3) corporation (EIN 95-4217185) and contributions are tax-deductible.

 Messenger Films was founded in 1988 by Cristóbal Krusen for the purpose of creating gospel-themed films contextualized for specific cultures and people groups around the world.
-More than thirty years later, better than 2 billion people have seen a Messenger Films production with millions having professed a decision to follow Christ.
+More than thirty years later, over a billion people have seen a Messenger Films production with millions having professed a decision to follow Christ.
 Our films have been most widely viewed in countries of Latin America, the Middle East, Africa and Asia.